 Category two status is given two the teams who’s infrastructure falls just short of the investment and resources implemented by the Category one teams.

-The 21 Teams in this Category play in the Professional Development League (PDL), which is made up for 2 divisions (11 in the North and 10 in the South), before the top teams face off in a play-off to be crown the Professional Development League Champions.
+The 21 Teams in this Category play in the Professional Development League (PDL), which is made up of 2 divisions (11 in the North and 10 in the South), before the top teams face off in a play-off to be crown the Professional Development League Champions.

 This level of academy football is categories as one tier lower than Premier League however there are no promotions or relegations.